James-Burch/PP5-ML-PROJECT/README.md

 ## Hypothesis and how to validate?

-1. Suspect the sales price distribution is skewed to the right (upper quantile) which may lead to outliers causing problems when it comes to predicting the sales price of the 4 inherited properties.
+1. Suspect that the sale price distribution is skewed to the right (upper quantile), which may lead to outliers and cause issues when predicting the sale price of the four inherited properties.

 * To be able to validate this project hypothesis about the distribution we will plot a combined histogram/boxplot of the sales price data.